khalilB11/from_handwriting_to_word/README.md

 ## Overview

-During the exam phase, professors often face the repetitive and time-consuming task of correcting student exams.
+During the exam phase, professors often face the repetitive task of correcting student exams.
 This process involves two major challenges:

 1. **Handwriting Recognition**: Deciphering diverse and sometimes illegible handwriting styles of students.
 2. **Answer Comparison**: Comparing student responses with reference answers provided by the professor, which can be labor-intensive and prone to inconsistencies.